xinlingl/Identify-potential-biomarkers-of-pancreatic-cancer/README.md

 <br />

-Step 6: Calculate Z-scores for each protein
+Step 6: Calculate Z-scores for each protein in tumor samples

 <br />